wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-13-23-31-21.png) 5:17

-Now the first names don't have capitals so let's make another function called `capitalize` which takes in a word.
+Now the first names don't have capitals so make another function `capitalize` which takes in a word.

 You can access each character of a word using an index.